gomorpheus/morpheus-docs/integration_guides/cloudfoundry.rst

 Using the Cloud Foundry docs (https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html), we can gain a better understanding of how this file is utilized by Cloud Foundry.

-- The -name parameter defines the name that will be given to the application in Cloud Foundry.
+- The ``-name`` parameter defines the name that will be given to the application in Cloud Foundry.
 Morpheus will overwrite this value with the name given to the Instance being created in Morpheus.

-- The -memory parameter (as well as the disk_quota parameter if specified) will be overwritten by Morpheus based on the plan specified for the Instance.
+- The ``-memory`` parameter (as well as the disk_quota parameter if specified) will be overwritten by Morpheus based on the plan specified for the Instance.

-- The -path parameter defines, where relative to the manifest.yml file, your Cloud Foundry application can be found.
+- The ``-path`` parameter defines, where relative to the manifest.yml file, your Cloud Foundry application can be found.

-- The -random-route parameter, as well as all other parameters described in the Cloud Foundry documentation will simply be passed through to Cloud Foundry.
+- The ``-random-route parameter``, as well as all other parameters described in the Cloud Foundry documentation will simply be passed through to Cloud Foundry.

 Adding Marketplace Items